oa-333/elog/README.md

 ELog supports out of the box life-sign reporting and post-mortem analysis tools.
 For this ELog needs to be compiled with ELOG_ENABLE_LIFE_SIGN=ON.
 The main philosophy of life-sign reporting is to be automated as much as possible.
 The user only needs to configure when and how log records are sent to the life-sign shared memory segment.

-Life-sign reporting can be configured for the entire application (such that each log message is checked for life-sign reporting), for the current thread (such that each message in the current thread is checked), or for a specific log source (such that each message originating from the log source is checked, for all threads).
+Life-sign reporting can be configured for the entire application (such that each log message is checked for life-sign reporting), for the current thread (such that each message in the current thread is checked), for a named thread, or for a specific log source (such that each message originating from the log source is checked, for all threads).
 In addition, the frequency of life-sign reporting can be configured, such that once in every N messages, the log record is sent to the shared memory segment, or that rate limiting is imposed (only N messages per second are allowed to pass through).
 Finally, life-sign reports are configured on a per-level basis, so that, for instance, FATAL/ERROR log messages can be always sent to life-sign reporting, and WARN/NOTICE only once in a while.

 This is the API for configuring how life sign reports are sent:

     bool setLifeSignReport(ELogLifeSignScope scope, ELogLevel level,
                             const ELogFrequencySpec& frequencySpec,
-                            ELogSource* logSource = nullptr);
+                            const char* name = nullptr, bool isRegEx = false);

 A previous configuration can be reconfigured, or removed altogether with the following API:

-    removeLifeSignReport(ELogLifeSignScope scope, ELogLevel level, ELogSource* logSource = nullptr);
+    removeLifeSignReport(ELogLifeSignScope scope, ELogLevel level, const char* name = nullptr, bool isRegEx = false);

+Convenience API functions are defined for configuring life-sign report for a log source (object pointer):

+- setLogSourceLifeSignReport()
+- removeLogSourceLifeSignReport()

 The user is free to voluntarily send any text to the life-sign shared memory segment: